-Investigation of the person of Jesus Christ and the provision of salvation through Christ for humanity.
-Study of the Holy Spirit's person and redemptive and reconciling work and God's plan for the future of all creation.
-Evaluation of one's personal theology, in light of historical Christianity and emerging theologies.
-Contextualization of the gospel and integration of key learnings into one's faith.
+Builds on the knowledge of Theology and Ethics I. Includes the exploration of the person of Jesus Christ and the provision of salvation through Christ; the person of the Holy Spirit and the Spirit's redemptive and reconciling mission; and God's purposes for both the church and the future of all creation.
+Evaluation of one's self-identity, personal theology, and cultural framework in light of historical and emerging theologies and ethical issues.
+Exploration of select ethical issues and the self as a moral agent in relation to others.
+Contextualization of the gospel and integration of key learnings into faith and practice.
+Prerequisites: TS 535 recommended.